 Health, a personally perceived state of wellbeing, is an ever-changing holistic interplay among the physiological, spiritual, psychological, social, cultural, cognitive and emotional dimensions of people.
 Our faculty believes that reflective practice is a continuous one wherein you develop a unique holistic awareness of self and how one’s self affects others.
 As people grow and develop, they strive to meet the needs of these interconnected dimensions to achieve a sense of harmony and balance between self and environment.
 Clients, as partners in their care, may be individuals, families, groups or communities.
 We value the uniqueness, worth, dignity, and integrity of all people and believe that each human being is a dynamic holistic system.

 The essence of professional nursing education lies in the integration of academic and clinical experience.
 Our faculty are committed to a foundation of study grounded in arts, sciences, and humanities that leads to Interprofessional and nursing education.
 The acquisition of competency-based knowledge, skills, and attitudes prepare future nurses to meet the healthcare needs of a diverse population.
 We believe that student-centeredness is the cornerstone to optimal learning and are committed to a supportive, caring, and interactive environment that takes into account the diversity of culture and experience that you bring to the learning situation.
 Learning is a collaborative process whereby you and faculty learn from each other, clients, peers, mentors, preceptors as well as other health care professionals.

-The mission of the Department of Nursing is to facilitate the education of future professional nurses to be effective clinicians and leaders.
+The mission of the School of Nursing and Population Health is to facilitate the education of future professional nurses to be effective clinicians and leaders.
 As clinicians, you are prepared to promote the ability of all persons, families, and communities in attaining their highest level of wellness.
 As leaders, you are prepared to use research for evaluating and improving health care approaches and for continued study in nursing.